 And do you really need more of it?

-This is a “sliding scale” sort of thing.
-People following a typical western diet will have lower levels of blood ketones (e.g. 0.1 or 0.2 mmol/L), while people eating more fat and less carbs may have higher levels.
+People following a typical western diet will have lower levels of blood ketones (e.g. 0.1 or 0.2 mmol/L), while people eating more fat and less carbs tend to have higher levels of ketones.

 Are ketones magical?

-Our understanding ketones and ketosis is evolving fast.
+Our understanding of ketones and ketosis is evolving fast.

 Some people believe that ketones have unique and special signalling properties.
 While others feel that these beneficial properties of ketosis are limited to endogenous ketosis (i.e. when we predominantly burn stored body fat).

 When our energy levels are low, we also see an upregulation of mitochondrial biogenesis, sirtuins, autophagy and NAD+ which are also highly beneficial.